uhppoted/uhppoted-rest/README.md

 ## Raison d'être

-The `uhppoted-rest` implements a REST API that facilitates integration of the access control function with other systems (e.g. web servers, mobile applications) without requiring the device level functionality being built-in to the application.
+`uhppoted-rest` implements a REST API that facilitates integration of the access control function with other systems (e.g. web servers, mobile applications) without requiring the device level functionality being built-in to the application.